 “I believe that the “privileged communication” laws of Canada and of all states of the United States are fairly uniform in giving priests and ministers immunity from having to disclose to the civil authorities any information received in ministerial-related confessions or counseling.
 I’ve never personally known of a case where a minister had to withhold information from a criminal investigation.
 But I’ve known one or two ministers who have kept complete silence about certain matters even when they were being slandered by others and could easily have cleared themselves by just telling what they knew.
 That follows the example of Jesus (Isa.
 53:7; Matt.
 27:12-14).
 Then again, I’ve known some ministers who couldn’t hold a secret if it was super-glued to their hand.” ]

-The Catholic ideologues behind the Production Code office surely wanted to make sure that Hitchcock didn’t exercise his wicked sense of humor at Father Logan’s expense.
+The Catholic ideologues behind the Production Code office surely wanted to make certain that Hitchcock didn’t exercise his wicked sense of humor at Father Logan’s expense.
 But the director seems entirely sincere.
 Although I Confess was in the works for years, I have to think that he saw and was deeply moved by Bresson’s austere Diary of a Country Priest (1951).
 Father Logan doesn’t seek to literally emulate Christ as does Bresson’s Priest of Ambricourt, but he has a lot in common with him.
-Each suffers in silence, cut off from meaningful communication with others.
-Both are diagnosed by laypeople as being foolish, stubborn and guilty of something.
+Each priest suffers in silence, cut off from meaningful communication with others.
+Each is diagnosed by laypeople as being foolish, stubborn and guilty of something.
 Father Logan is in a particularly tough Catch-22, as even Karl Malden’s sympathetic policeman interprets his lack of cooperation as hidden guilt.